powsybl/powsybl-core/docs/grid_exchange_formats/ucte/export.md

 **Note:** the sign of α is inverted in both cases, because the phase tap changer is on side 2 in the [UCTE-DEF specification](https://eepublicdownloads.entsoe.eu/clean-documents/pre2015/publications/ce/otherreports/UCTE-format.pdf), and on side 1 in IIDM.

+#### Tap numbering

+In UCTE-DEF, the taps of a regulation are numbered from -n to +n, the neutral tap being at position `0`.
+The UCTE-DEF specification calls n the "number of taps": it is the number of taps on each side of the neutral tap, so a regulation has 2n + 1 taps in total.
+In IIDM, the tap positions range from a low to a high tap position, and the neutral tap can be anywhere in this range.
+The taps of each tap changer (ratio and phase, independently) are therefore renumbered on
+export:

+1. The neutral tap is found:
+   - for a ratio tap changer, it is the tap whose ρ is equal to `1`, or, if there is none, the tap whose ρ is the closest to `1`;
+   - for a phase tap changer, it is the tap whose ρ is equal to `1` and α is equal to `0°`, or, if there is none, the tap whose α is the closest to `0°`.

+   If several taps are equally close, the one closest to the middle of the tap range is chosen.
+2. All the tap positions are shifted, so that the neutral tap is at position `0`.
+3. The number of taps n is the distance between the neutral tap and the furthest end of the tap range, so that the range from -n to +n covers all the IIDM taps.
+4. The tap position n' is the shifted current tap position.

+> ##### Examples
+> A ratio tap changer with taps from `1` to `21`:
+> - A neutral tap at position `11` and a current tap at position `14` is exported with n = `10` and n' = `3`.
+> - A neutral tap at position `8` and a current tap at position `14` would be exported with n = `13` (the distance
+    between positions `8` and `21`) and n' = `6`.

+When the tap range is not symmetric around the neutral tap, as in the second case, the UCTE-DEF range is larger than the IIDM one on the shorter side, and a warning is [reported](#reporting).
+This does not change the exported δu, nor the current tap position.

+#### Deviation from the linear model

+A UCTE-DEF regulation is a linear model: δu (and the angle θ, for an angle regulation) is computed from the two extreme taps only, determining the ρ and α of every tap.
+Since the IIDM tap changers don't have this linearity constraint (any value is possible at each tap position), the taps values can differ between the original tap changer and the exported UCTE-DEF tap changer.

+After converting a tap changer, the export compares each IIDM tap step with the value implied by the exported regulation.
+If at least one of them differs by more than $10^{-6}$, one warning is [reported](#reporting) for this tap changer.
+The exported values are not modified.
+For an `ASYM` regulation with the [`ucte.export.combine-phase-angle-regulation`](#options) option enabled, the comparison uses the δu (%) before its division by the ratio tap changer's ρ.

 ## Reporting